 So far so good 🙂

 Now it’s time for the double crochet stitch.
 This stitch is an extended version of the half double crochet.
-So now that you master the half double crochet, you’re ready to learn how to make a double crochet.
+So now that you have mastered the half double crochet, you’re ready to learn how to make a double crochet.

 The double crochet stitch is also one of the basic stitches.
 It is used in so many patterns.
 Like the single crochet and the half double crochet, it can be used for numerous projects such as sweaters, cardigans, bags, dishcloths, blankets and more.